 What is a Local Search?

 Doctors and lawyers operate in what are known as “brick and mortar” businesses.
 The name comes from the fact that clients and patients have to physically enter these establishments in order to receive professional services.
 The website is merely for marketing, informational and contact purposes.
-Thus, SEO for doctors and lawyers needs to be structured around the businesses’ location.
+Thus, SEO for lawyers and doctors needs to be structured around the businesses’ location.

 Fortunately for professionals, Google’s algorithm for FIND <THINGS> NEAR ME changed the face of internet searches.
 As a result of this location-based search option, many searches are phrased as “need doctor near me” or “top lawyer in my city.”
 Accordingly, more legal and medical professionals can employ SEO practices in order to capture these potential clients and patients.